Welcome to Yumi's legal Tea Room

 I believe everyone has the legal right to protect themselves from any forms of violence and unfair and discriminatory treatment in the workplace as well as family and should be given equal opportunity to enjoy their rights ineffective and substantive ways by rule of law irrespective of language, nationality, and gender and the like.

-Yumi Itakura, Attorney At Law admitted in Japan, based in Tokyo, Japan, specializing in labor-employment law, International family law (divorce, child custody, and inheritance ), and immigration law with 15 years’ legal career and love to do 'Yoga', and love to roam around the world with beautiful azure sky, listening to Pat Metheny Group.
+Yumi Itakura, Attorney At Law admitted in Japan, based in Tokyo, Japan, specializing in labor-employment law, International family law (divorce, child custody, and inheritance ), and immigration law with 15 years’ legal career and love to do 'Yoga', and love to roam around the world with beautiful azure sky, listening to Pat Metheny Group and Joe Sample.
 Co-founder of Sakura International Law Office.

 弁護士板倉由実.
 2005年弁護士登録。東京パブリック法律事務所（外国人・国際部門）を経て、現在、さくら国際法律事務所パートナー。国内外の家事事件（国際離婚・国際相続）、労務・労働事件（外国人雇用）・入管事件・ジェンダー法学（セクシュアルハラスメント・性暴力被害者支援）が専門。英検１級 スペイン語勉強中。